-George Shultz: With the New York Fed and it's reach into the New York financial community, they didn't say something to the Citi's of this world about what they were doing.
+George Shultz: With the New York Fed and its reach into the New York financial community, they didn't say something to the Citis of this world about what they were doing.
 And here's the answer to that question.
-The job of president of the New York Fed came open, and I thought, and I talked to Alan Greenspan, who I knew well, he was chairman of the Fed.
-And we had a candidate.
-We never even stood a chance.
-The New York financial community had their guy and they put him in.
-Geithner.
-And he didn't touch them with a ten-foot pole.
-So, they got what they wanted.
-No hands on.
-So that's incompetence, and you don't have confidence in that kind of a leadership.
+The job of president of the New York Fed came open, and I talked to Alan Greenspan, who I knew well.
+He was chairman of the Fed.
+We had a candidate but we never even stood a chance.
+The New York financial community had their guy and they put him in: Geithner.
+He didn't touch them with a ten-foot pole so they got what they wanted: no hands on.
+That's incompetence, and you don't have confidence in that kind of a leadership.